eparlato/christmas-lights-kata/christmas-lights-backlog.md

 I don't need lightAction ojects anymore.
 I'm going to move the light action on the light object itself.
 Grid.setLightStatus becomes Grid.launchCommandOnLights()
 Build a new CommandProcessor object.
 It parses the command sequence, for each command launches grid.launchCommandOnLights().
 Each Light object deals with the command.
 The method Light.setStatus becomes Light.execute(command).
-This way, in he next version of the app I have only to use a different Light object.
+This way, in the next version of the app I have only to use a different Light object.

 ### Questions